COVID-19 vaccination mandatory for outbound travellers from August 1 - The Scoop

 The government has mandated all Brunei citizens and residents to be fully vaccinated when they seek permission to leave the country as part of revised travel application guidelines.

-The new rule applies to all essential travellers disembarking from Brunei, including those working abroad, transport operators and foreign nationals who wish to return to their home country but are expected to return to Brunei on a valid employment or dependent’s pass.
+The new rule applies to all essential travellers disembarking from Brunei, including those working abroad, transport operators as well as foreign nationals who wish to visit their home country and intend to return to Brunei with a valid employment or dependent’s pass.

 Outbound passengers are required to book their vaccine slots through the BruHealth app prior to visiting any vaccination centre.